sbslee/pypgx/docs/cli.rst

 CLI
 ***

-This section describes how to use pypgx as a command-line program.
+This section describes command-line interface (CLI) for the pypgx package.
-For the public API of Python module ``pypgx``, please see the API section.

 compare-stargazer-calls
 =======================